aaronparker/aaronparker.github.io/_posts/2014-09-05-appv-5-server-iis-prerequisites-powershell.md

     Get-WebSite | ForEach-Object { If ($_.Bindings.Collection.bindingInformation -like "*:80:*") { Set-WebBinding -Name $_.Name -BindingInformation "*:80:" -PropertyName Port -Value $port } }
 }</pre>

-Once you&#8217;ve run the code, you can then install the App-V 5.0 server components and use port 80 for the Publishing Server.
+Once you've run the code, you can then install the App-V 5.0 server components and use port 80 for the Publishing Server.